rbsathish/file_renamer_with_gui/README.md

 # file_renamer_with_gui
 using this tool u can rename your files from the selected directory.
-It will be useful for your ML dataset preparations and anyother uses
+It will be useful for the ML dataset preparations and for ur own uses.
 Eg. Frame_1, Image_1, frame1, image1, image_21, image_111

 First run the python code run.py